Little League Shoulder

 Diagnosis of Little League Shoulder

 Little league shoulder is diagnosed with a review of your child’s symptoms, medical history and a physical examination of the shoulder.
 Dr. Okoroha may also suggest a shoulder X-ray to confirm the diagnosis.

 After careful review of your history and examination, Dr. Okoroha will provide an individualized treatment plan to help your child return to normal function.

 Little league shoulder is best treated by resting the shoulder until the injury heals.
 Dr. Okoroha may recommend exercises to strengthen the shoulder muscles or physical therapy during this time.

-If your child has experienced little league shoulder, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating little league shoulder in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If your child has experienced little league shoulder, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating little league shoulder in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.